srinivasmohan/onepower_aws/README.md

 Misc
 =======
 I have tested this on Ubuntu/Debian systems only although its pure Ruby so it should work on Centos/Amzn/Redhat boxes as well.
-This cookbook does not do wird stuff with any attributes etc so it should be safe to run on a system with Chef gem 11.x as well although I have only tested this wth chef gem until v10.24.0.
+This cookbook does not do weird stuff with any attributes etc so it should be safe to run on a system with Chef gem 11.x as well although I have only tested this wth chef gem until v10.24.0.

 Important
 ====